NZK95/nvtweak/README.md

 ## Troubleshooting
 If you encounter bugs or unexpected behavior, please report them through the [issue tracker](https://github.com/NZK95/nvtweak/issues).

+> [!NOTE]
+> Some parameters are very experimental and can break the video driver, cause BSOD or other problems, so I always recommend storing the registry backup and logging all changed settings, if you still encounter this problem, just boot into Windows using Safe Mode and delete the setting that causes problems
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.